 As Input = Output + Losses

-If we go into more detail about the transformer losses, just remind the previous articles about the transformer loss calculation.
+If we go into more detail about the transformer losses, just remember the previous articles about the transformer loss calculation.

 WC = I12 x R1 or I22 x R2